 HR Administrative Support

-HR participated in the State Classification Office’s Classification Compliance Audit of Office Services and Safety Officer positions.
+HR participated in the State Classification Office's Classification Compliance Audit of inspector and investigator positions.
 In addition, HR developed and submitted the agency's recommended changes for the FY 2008 Position Classification Plan to the State Classification Office.

 The agency's participation in the 2006 Texas Round-Up Governor's Challenge, a six-week physical activity program, was a tremendous success.
 The TDCJ wellness program, Wellness Initiative Now, coordinated the agency's participation.
-There were 9,029 TDCJ employees, friends, and family members who participated in this six-week physical activity program, with 6,067 completing the entire event.
-More than 100 individuals participated in the 10K run/walk/relay held in Austin.
-In the race for the Governor’s Cup, TDCJ finished fourth in the large state agency category.
+There were 9,029 TDCJ employees, friends, and family members who participated in the physical activity program with 7,826 completing the entire event.
+The increased participation in this event resulted in the agency winning the gold medal in the large state agency category.

 The agency's Dispute Resolution Program for employees achieved a 90 percent agreement rate in 209 sessions.
 This success rate improved the daily working environment for participating staff.
 The EEO Section revised the EEO complaint and investigation process: The significant changes included development of a new EEO Pre-Hearing Investigation Report and review by EEO reprimanding authorities designated by the executive director.

 Recruitment and Selections